Azure/ADX-in-a-Day-Lab1/README.md

 ```
 select count() from logsRaw
 ```
-**Note**: Intellisense will not work for SQL queries.
+> **Note**: Intellisense will not work for SQL queries.

 The primary language to interact with Kusto is KQL (Kusto Query Language).
-To make the transition and learning experience easier, you can use 'explain' operator to translate SQL queries to KQL.
+To make the transition and learning experience easier, you can use the ``explain`` operator to translate SQL queries to KQL.

 ```
 explain select max(Timestamp) as MaxTimestamp from logsRaw where Level='Error'